emmawalshdev/kaytea_art/TESTING.md

 **General**
 1. Build a beautiful, easy-to-use, trustworthy website so that I can build brand awareness and sell artwork.
-    * The website has been designed in collaboration with Katie, who had a clear idea on color scheme and layout.
+    * The website has been designed in collaboration with Katie, who had a clear idea on the color scheme and layout.
     * The placement of site elements including the navbar, search bar, footer, icons, products lists, and website forms have been designed and developed to satisfy this specific UX need.
     * The site's key pages can be accessed from both the navigation bar and the footer, which are included on all site pages.

 2. To be able to view customer/order/product data so that I easily pull up information if required.
     * The admin site allows the superuser to view a host of information including form submissions, orders, products, customer and user data.
-    * The supe user has full CRUD capabilities within the admin panel.
+    * The superuser has full CRUD capabilities within the admin panel.
 E.g, adding, editing and removing a product.

 **Website admin**